aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 in the JSON above.

 ### Setup Account Resources

+#### POSTMAN Setup
+In POSTMAN create an environment using the instructions [here](https://learning.postman.com/docs/sending-requests/managing-environments/#creating-environments).
+Your environment should have one variable.
+Name it `API_URL` and the value should be the `APIGatewayAPIEndpoint` value that you got when deploying the `Main Account`.

+Import [SWBv2 Postman Collection](./SWBv2.postman_collection.json).
+Instructions for how to import a collection is [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman)

+#### Onboard hosting account
-Use POSTMAN to hit this API.
+Use POSTMAN or your favorite API client to hit this API.
 Remember to replace `API_URL` with the `APIGatewayAPIEndpoint` when you deployed SWBv2 to your main account.

+In POSTMAN this is the `Create Hosting Account` API

 POST `{{API_URL}}/aws-accounts`
 ```json